 Q: What is a Backup Vault?

-Q: How does AWS Backup’s lifecycle feature work?
+Q: How does Amazon Backup’s lifecycle feature work?

-Q: How does encryption work in AWS Backup?
+Q: How does encryption work in Amazon Backup?

-A: Backups from AWS services that introduce backup functionality built on AWS Backup, such as Amazon EFS, are encrypted in-transit and at-rest independently from the source services, giving your backups an additional layer of protection.
+A: Backups from Amazon Web Services services that introduce backup functionality built on Amazon Backup, such as Amazon EFS, Amazon S3 are encrypted in-transit and at-rest independently from the source services, giving your backups an additional layer of protection.
 Encryption is configured at the Backup Vault level.
 Backups from services with existing backup capabilities are encrypted using the source service’s backup encryption methodology.
 For example, EBS snapshots are encrypted using the encryption key of the volume the snapshot was created from.